gabon africa bwiti initiation retreat

 We know that a Western Iboga ceremony involves a significant period of integration time, in which we must curate our thoughts, our actions, our relationships, our environment and our influences, to support the teachings Iboga has imparted.
 It is work, and it is often challenging.
 But we know that if we do not stray from practicing truth, the rewards are immeasurable.

-We must also be ready and willing to do this work following a Full Initiation.
+We must also be ready and willing to do this work following an Initiation.
 However, in the case of Africa, the magnitude of the integration experience, and the length of time of this process, is greatly lengthened.

-Now back in Africa, Moughenda and his village implement traditional, shamanic Bwiti practices and use the whole, organic Iboga root, to push journeyers through life-changing spiritual initiations, detoxifications, and traditional physical healings.
+In Africa, Dimessa and his group implement traditional, shamanic Bwiti practices and use the whole, organic Iboga root, to push journeyers through life-changing spiritual initiations, detoxifications, and traditional physical healings.

-Iboga Wellness staff have trained extensively under Moughenda, and have all journeyed to Gabon and completed Full Initiations with their teacher.
+Iboga Wellness staff have spent some time training under Dimessa and have all journeyed to Gabon and completed Full Initiations with their teacher.

 THE JOURNEY INCLUDES